Manu (Hinduism): Dharmasavarni Manu

-Rudra Savarni Manu
+Rudrasavarni Manu

-The saptarshis will be Tapaswí, Sutapas, Tapomúrtti, Taporati, Tapodhriti, Tapodyuti, and Tapodhan.

-In Rudra-savarnya-manvantara, Vishnu's avatar will be Sudhama.

-In the period of the twelfth Manu, the Manu is Rudra-savarni, whose sons are headed by Devavan.
+In the period of the twelfth Manu, the Manu is Rudrasavarni, whose sons are headed by Devavan.
 The demigods are the Haritas and others, Indra is Ritadhama, and the seven sages are Tapomurti and others.
 Sudhama, or Svadhama, who will be born from the womb of Sunrita, wife of a Satyasaha.

 According to Manava Purana, Rudra Savarni Manu is the son of Shiva and Parvati.

-Raucya or Deva Savarni Manu

-The saptarshis will be Nirmoha, Tatwadersín, Nishprakampa, Nirutsuka, Dhritimat, Avyaya, and Sutapas.

-In Deva-savarnya-manvantara, Vishnu's avatar will be Yogeshwara.
+In this manvantara, the Saptarshis are Tapasví, Sutapas, Tapomúrti, Taporati, Tapodhriti, Tapodyuti, and Tapodhana, and Vishnu's avatar will be Sudhama.

+Devasavarni Manu

-In the period of the thirteenth Manu, the Manu is Deva-savarni.
+In the period of the thirteenth Manu, the Manu is Devasavarni.
 Among his sons is Chitrasena, the demigods are the Sukarmas and others, Indra is Divaspati, and Nirmoka is among the sages.
-Yogeshwara will be born of Devahotra and Brihati.

-Indra Savarni Manu

-The saptarshis will be Agnibáhu, Śuchi, Śhukra, Magadhá, Gridhra, Yukta, and Ajita.

-In Indra-savarnya-manvantara, Vishnu's avatar will be Brihadbhanu.
+In this manvantara, the Saptarshis are Nirmoha, Tattvadarshin, Nishprakampa, Nirutsuka, Dhritimat, Avyaya, and Sutapas, and Vishnu's avatar will be Yogeshvara.

+Indrasavarni Manu

-In the period of the fourteenth Manu, the Manu is Indra-savarni.
+In the period of the fourteenth Manu, the Manu is Indrasavarni.
 Among his sons are Uru and Gambhira, the demigods are the Pavitras and others, Indra is Suci, and among the sages are Agni and Bahu.
 Brihadbhanu will be born of Satrayana from the womb of Vitana.

 Almost all literature refers to the first 9 Manus with the same names but there is a lot of disagreement on names after that, although all of them agree with a total of 14.

+In this manvantara, the Saptarshis are Agnibáhu, Śuchi, Śhukra, Magadhá, Gridhra, Yukta, and Ajita, and Vishnu's avatar will be Brihadbhanu.